Fallout (video game): Concept and influences

 Leonard Boyarsky (pictured in 2017) was the art director of Fallout.

 Prior to the license's termination, the engine for Fallout was based on GURPS.
 Fantasy and time-traveling settings were considered before the development team decided on a post-apocalyptic setting.
 Taylor outlined the design goals in a vision statement, which Cain called an inspiration for the development team and "a major reason why the game came together at all."

 Fallout was a spiritual successor to Interplay's role-playing video game Wasteland (1988), published by Electronic Arts.
 Almost everyone who worked on Fallout had played it.
 The team was unable to make Fallout a direct sequel to Wasteland because Electronic Arts refused to license it.
 The team drew inspiration for Fallouts retro-futuristic art style from 1950s literature and media related to the Atomic Age.
-Examples included the films Forbidden Planet (1956), A Boy and His Dog (1975), and Mad Max (1979).
+Examples included the films Forbidden Planet (1956), A Boy and His Dog (1975), Mad Max (1979), and The City of Lost Children (1995).
 Influence was also drawn from the optimistic Cold War posters, which Boyarsky reportedly loved.

 The vaults were influenced by the underground base in A Boy and His Dog.
 Cain said that the team "all loved X-COM" and that Fallout featured combat similar to X-COMs prior to the GURPS license.
 Cain admired Star Control II (1992) and said it influenced Fallouts open-ended design.
 Fallout features many popular culture references.
 The team was only allowed to include references if understanding the source material was not required for the reference to make sense.
 For example, the Slayer perk's name references the television series Buffy the Vampire Slayer while generically matching its effect (turning all attacks to critical hits).